 Clindamycin treatment alters bacteria in all sources, but a subset of bacterial differences across sources persists.
 Given the variation in fecal communities that we observed across breeding colonies, we hypothesized that variation in C. difficile clearance would be explained by community variation across the 6 sources of mice.
 As expected, clindamycin treatment decreased the richness and Shannon diversity across all sources of mice (Fig. 3A-B).
 Interestingly, significant differences in diversity metrics between sources emerged after clindamycin treatment, with Charles River mice having higher richness and Shannon diversity than most of the other sources (PFDR < 0.05; Fig 3A-B and Tables S1-2).
 The clindamycin treatment decreased the variation in community structures between sources of mice.
 The source of mice and the interactions between source and cage effects explained almost all of the observed variation between communities (combined R2 = 0.99, P < 0.001; Fig. 3C and Table S3).
-However, there were only 18 OTUs with relative abundances that significantly varied between sources (Fig. 3D and Table S8).
+However, there were only 18 OTUs with relative abundances that significantly varied between sources after clindamycin treatment (Fig. 3D and Table S8).
 Next, we identified the bacteria that shifted after clindamycin treatment, regardless of source by analyzing paired fecal samples from mice that were collected at baseline and after clindamycin treatment.
 We identified 153 OTUs that were altered after clindamycin treatment in most mice (Fig. 3E and Table S9).
 When we compared the list of significant clindamycin impacted bacteria with the bacteria that varied between sources post-clindamycin, we found 4 OTUs that were shared between the lists (Enterobacteriaceae (OTU 1), Lachnospiraceae (OTU 130), Lactobacillus (OTU 6), Enterococcus (OTU 23); Fig. 3D-E and Tables S8-9).
 Importantly, some of the OTUs that varied between sources also shifted with clindamycin treatment.
 For example, Proteus increased after clindamycin treatment (Fig. 3D), but only in Taconic mice.
-Enterococcus was primarily found only in mice purchased from commercial vendors and also increased in relative abundance after clindamycin treatment (Fig. 3D).
+Enterococcus was primarily found in mice purchased from commercial vendors and also increased in relative abundance after clindamycin treatment (Fig. 3D).
 These findings demonstrate that clindamycin had a consistent impact on the fecal bacterial communities of mice from all sources and only a subset of the OTUs continued to vary between sources.

 Microbiota variation between sources is maintained after C. difficile challenge.
 One day post-infection, significant differences in diversity metrics remained across sources (PFDR < 0.05, Fig 4A-B and Tables S1-2).
 Although the Charles River mice had more diverse communities and were also able to clear C. difficile faster than the other sources, diversity did not explain the observed variation in C. difficile colonization across sources.
 The Young and Schloss mice had the lowest diversity 1 day post-infection and were able to clear C. difficile earlier than Jackson, Taconic and Envigo mice.
 The source of mice and the interactions between source and cage effects continued to explain most of the observed community variation (combined R2 = 0.88; P < 0.001; Fig. 4C and Table S3).
 One day after C. difficile challenge, there were 44 OTUs with significantly different relative abundances across sources (Fig. 4D and Table S10).